Hesston College creates an atmosphere where choices can be made that are consistent with the life and teaching of Jesus Christ.

 The campus pastor is a vital resource to students, faculty and staff.
-The pastor is available for counseling and help in spiritual development and is responsible for religious life programs and ministry, Christian growth, leadership and worship.
-The campus pastor leads and supervises student ministry assistants (MAs) who provide spiritual support in the mods as well as lead Christian faith formation events.
+The pastor is available for pastoral care and help in faith development and is responsible for religious life programs and ministry, Christian growth, leadership and worship.
 The following Campus Ministries activities fall under the leadership of the campus pastor.

 Other Campus Ministries Activities:

-- Bible Studies and Small Groups– student ministry assistants lead groups for fellowship, sharing, Bible study and prayer.
+- Bible Studies, Small Groups and Life Groups – student ministry assistants lead groups for fellowship, sharing, Bible study and prayer.
 Life groups are student groups led by faculty and staff.

-- Camp Recruitment Days – each year, representatives from various mission and service agencies provide information about their programs.
+- Mission/Service and Camp Ministry Days – each year, representatives from various mission and service agencies provide information about their programs.
 During the fall semester, representatives from various summer camps come to campus to provide information about the needs and opportunities within the camps they represent.

-- Sunday Worship –students are invited to take part in the worship services of area churches.
+- Sunday Worship – many students enjoy taking part in the worship services of area churches.